jffalcao/sg-tutrest/README.md

 ## Source code

-- Create a new Github project
+- Create a new Github project (SpringBoot 2.1.9)
 - Add to local structure ~/<workspace>/github/sg-tutrest/

 ## Running and test the different RPC Endpoints of the application